Board of Scrutiny, meeting on Thursday 10 October at Selwyn College

 4) Governance:

-.
+External Members of Council and Membership of the Regent House.
 It was noted that the Council had proposed a scheme

 of appointing two external members of Council using a nominating committee with